colinsauze/introduction-to-latex/_episodes/01-what-is-latex.md

 * Unhelpful error messages
 * Complicated set of addons
 * Getting things to look exactly how you want can be hard
+* You can't see exactly what the document will look as you work on it (although some editors have live previews)

 ## LaTeX vs TeX